ryanstraits/ryanstraits.github.io/_posts/2015-07-21-growing-up-getting-older-part1.md

 Earlier I noted an MIT study that claimed our "fluid intelligence" peaked at age 20.
 If you actually clicked the link and read on from the first few paragraphs, you'd realize that I wasn't entirely truthful with what I reported back.
 Oops, creative license.

 Yes, some of our cognitive abilities peak when we're younger, but many more are still ascending upwards through our 30's and even into our 50's and 60's.
-Facial recognition and visual short term memory both peak in your early 30's, if we're to believe that MIT study.
+Facial recognition and visual short term memory both peak in your early 30's, says the MIT study.
 Our vocabulary and the mental skills needed to evaluate other's emotional states peak in our 40's and 50's.
 Well, that's certainly something to look forward to!

 And really, it makes sense.
 My mind doesn't feel all that old.
 In fact, it's still on point.
 Our 30's are the years to take advantage of our superior mental acuity.

 Middle age is the unique period of life when you will actually know more than both your kids *and* your parents.

 You're probably not going to be more "with it" mentally than you are in your 30's.
 This is a gift, and we would do well to take advantage.

 ---

 Now, I know there will be folks several years my senior that will no doubt scoff at a 33-year-old complaining--and writing so darn long--about feeling old.
-I get that.
+I get it.
 I know I have plenty of aging, aches and probably pounds left ahead of me.

-But I think if you polled a few individuals down the road a ways past 33, and asked them to recollect around what birthday they first started to feel the full force of aging, I'm pretty certain the majority will agree:
+But I think if you polled a few individuals down the road a ways, and asked them to recall what birthday they first started to feel the full force of aging, I'm pretty certain the majority would agree:

-33 is when you start to feel *old*.
+33 is definitely when you start to feel *old*.

 ---